 What can schools, TAFEs and universities do?
 You’ve just got to offer the right programs.
 Even though international students will pay more, all of that can’t go straight into your pocket.
 You’ve got to spend it on extra support services.
 You’ve got to help them learn the language, settle in, make friends, meet contacts and so forth.
 It about making sure that they have a good cultural experience and make lasting relationships that they can use in later life.

 Equally important, for schools at least, is communicating directly and often with the parents and making that communication as clear as you can.
 Parents want to know how their kids are doing, but a lot of them find it very hard to understand the reports.

 Direct communication is even more important when it comes to recruiting kids in the first place.
 It’s still very difficult for parents over there to work out where they should send their kids.
 Most of the agents have relationships with a very finite amount of schools and will simply advise that the kids go to wherever they get a commission.

-This is where My Life in Australia plans to step in and, with support Good Education Group, act as a matchmaker of sorts and fit the right school to the right kid.
+This is where My Life in Australia plans to step in and, with support Good Education Media, act as a matchmaker of sorts and fit the right school to the right kid.

 It’s exciting times for both countries – and I think that even better times lie ahead.

 Chris Lester is Good Education Media’s Chief Executive Officer and brings to the sector more than two decades of experience in strategic management, business development and financial services.
 Chris recently visited the province of Guangdong in southeast China as part of a program to explore collaboration opportunities between Chinese schools and Australian education providers.
 Learn more about Chris.